|Declaration of Independence|

 Here is the documented fate of that gallant fifty-six.

 Carter Braxton of Virginia, a wealthy planter and trader saw his ships swept from the seas by the British Navy.
 He sold his home and properties to pay his debts.
-(The Lives of The Signers of The Declaration of Independence, N. Dwight, 1840, pp. 321-324; Lives of The Signers to The Declaration of Independence, C. Goodrich, 1841, pp. 418-421)
+(Lives of The Signers to The Declaration of Independence, Charles A Goodrich, 1841, pp. 418-421)

 Thomas McKean was so hounded by the British that he was forced to move his family almost constantly.
 He served in the congress without pay, and his family was kept in hiding.
 His possessions were taken from him, and poverty was his reward.
-(The Lives of The Signers of The Declaration of Independence, N. Dwight, 1840, pp. 237-244; Lives of The Signers to The Declaration of Independence, C. Goodrich, 1841, pp. 323-337)
+(Ibid., pp. 323-337)

 Francis Lewis had his home and properties destroyed and his wife imprisoned.
 She later died from the brutal treatment she received.
-(The Lives of The Signers of The Declaration of Independence, N. Dwight, 1840, pp. 109-112; Lives of The Signers to The Declaration of Independence, C. Goodrich, 1841, pp. 193-197)
+(Ibid., pp. 193-197)

 After signing the Declaration, Richard Stockton, a State Supreme Court Justice, rushed back to his estate near Princeton in an effort to save his wife and children.
 Although he and his family found refuge with friends, a Tory betrayed him.
 Judge Stockton was pulled from bed in the night and beaten by British soldiers.
 Then he was jailed and deliberately starved.
 After his release, with his home burned and all of his possessions destroyed, he and his family were forced to live off charity.
-(The Lives of The Signers of The Declaration of Independence, N. Dwight, 1840, pp. 118-125; Lives of The Signers to The Declaration of Independence, C. Goodrich, 1841, pp. 204-211)
+(Ibid., pp. 204-211)

 John Hancock, one of the wealthiest men in New England, stood outside Boston one terrible evening of the war and said, Burn Boston, and make John Hancock a beggar, if the public good requires it!
 He lost most of his fortune during the war, having given over $100,000 to the cause of freedom.
 (The Hundred Boston Orators, 1853, p.
-77; The Lives of The Signers of The Declaration of Independence, N. Dwight, 1840, pp. 18-28; Lives of The Signers to The Declaration of Independence, C. Goodrich, 1841, pp. 71-81)
+77; Lives of The Signers to The Declaration of Independence, Charles A Goodrich, 1841, pp. 71-81)

 Caesar Rodney, Delaware statesman, was gravely ill with facial cancer.
 But instead of returning to England for treatment, he chose to remain in America for the cause of freedom, a decision that would eventually cost him his life.
 Rodney sealed his fate by signing the Declaration of Independence.
 He was one of several who fulfilled their pledge with their lives.
-(The Lives of The Signers of The Declaration of Independence, N. Dwight, 1840, pp. 222-231; Lives of The Signers to The Declaration of Independence, C. Goodrich, 1841, pp. 313-319)
+(Lives of The Signers to The Declaration of Independence, Charles A Goodrich, 1841, pp. 313-319)

 As a captain in the Continental Army, Nathan Hale volunteered to penetrate enemy lines to spy for the American cause.
 He was captured by the British.
 On the day of his execution by hanging in September 1776, Hale spoke these last words: My only regret in dying is that I have but one poor life to lose for my country.
 (Nathan Hale, The Martyr Spy, An Incident of The Revolution, Charles W. Brown, 1899, pp. 88-90)